The Side Gig (everything you need to start earning on the side)

 Oh, finance?
 Ok, you probably don’t want to be a freelance investment banker.
 But…hmm…you spend all day doing analyses.
 How can you use that?

-Example 1: Excel is a breeze to you.
+• Option 1: Excel is a breeze for you.
 Maybe there are people (like me) who HATE Excel yet need detailed analyses for their business.
 Could you build models for other people?

-Example 2: You’re really good at doing valuations of industries.
+• Option 2: You’re really good at doing valuations of industries.
 Are there pre-launch founders who need that skill?
 (Alert: Observant readers will have noticed a BIG RED FLAG when it comes to pre-launch founders: They can’t pay you.
-So if your goal is to generate revenue, you want to re-think your target market to make sure they can afford to pay you.)
+So if your goal is generating revenue, you want to re-think your target market to make sure they can afford to pay you.)

 The most common thing I hear is, “I’m a really good communicator, but I don’t know how to turn that into a side income.”
 That’s because you can’t.

 Nobody hires a “good communicator.”
 They hire people to solve their problems.
 What does a good communicator mean, anyway?
-That’s just a lazy way of saying you haven’t spent the time doing research on the available options you have to channel your skills into something that’s worth money.
+That’s just a lazy way of saying you haven’t spent time researching the available options to channel your skills into something worth money.

 If you don’t have any marketable skills, there are still options.